 ESG is fundamental to our business, integrated into our Group strategy, business activities and the products and services we provide, with the aim of delivering long-term value for our stakeholders.

-Our future plans and actions are based upon the results gathered from our materiality assessment and further engagement with our stakeholders to ensure that our actions are aligned with their needs and the Group’s long-term growth strategy.
+Our future plans and actions are based on the results gathered from our materiality assessment and ongoing stakeholder engagement, ensuring alignment with stakeholder needs and the Group’s long-term growth strategy.

-Our actions have been updated to reflect the evolution of our ESG strategy and feedback from our latest materiality assessment, each action is grouped under the relevant ESG cornerstone.
-Progress against our actions will be reported in our ESG report and our annual report which can be found in the reporting section of our website.
+Our actions have been updated to reflect the evolution of our ESG strategy, feedback from our latest materiality assessment and progress against our original goals.
+The revised or updated 2030 objectives are shown in bold in the table below.
+Progress is reported annually in our ESG Report and Annual Report, which are available in the reporting section of our website.

 Advancing sustainability